- Molluscum contagiosum is a benign (not dangerous) bumpy skin infection caused by a virus.

 How is molluscum contagiosum spread?

-Molluscum contagiosum is passed from one area of the body to another by scratching and from one person to another by direct skin-to-skin contact with an infected person’s bumps or by having contact with an object that has been infected by the virus.
-The virus is spread:
+Molluscum contagiosum is passed from one area of the body to another by scratching and from one person to another by direct skin-to-skin contact with an infected person’s bumps or by having contact with an object that has the virus on it.
+It’s important not to itch or scratch at the bumps to prevent further spread and prevent secondary bacterial infection.
+The virus is spread

 - During any type of skin to skin contact such as sexual activity, contact sports, or other activity that involves touching the bumps of an infected person.

-- Through contact with a towel, washcloth or something else that has the virus on it.
+- Through contact with a towel, washcloth, bed sheets, clothing or something else that has the virus on it.

 - To other parts of an infected person’s body by scratching the bumps.

 Molluscum contagiosum first appears as very small (about 1/8 inch across), smooth, round, pearly bumps.
 The bumps are hard with a dimple in the middle.
 They are the color of your flesh, pink, or white, and they are usually no bigger than the size of a pencil eraser.
 You may see them on or around the pubic area, on the stomach, or inner thighs or anywhere on the body except the palms of your hands or the bottom of your feet.
 There may be one or two bumps or 10 to 20 or more than 50.
 Most people have a small group of bumps.
 The bumps are usually not painful or itchy but they can become red, swollen, uncomfortable and even itchy if they become infected.
 However, redness and soreness can also mean that they are healing naturally.